 Top Level Research at the Helmholtz-Zentrum Dresden Rossendorf

 The Helmholtz-Zentrum Dresden-Rossendorf is a member of the Helmholtz Association of German Research Centres pursuing new insights that will allow us to maintain and improve all of our lives.
-That is why the HZDR conducts research in the sectors health, energy, and matter in Dresden and at three other locations.
-Our large-scale facilities are also available to external guests from around the world to help answer the decisive questions of our society.
+That is why the HZDR conducts research in the fields of Energy, Health and Matter in Dresden and at four other locations.
+Our large-scale facilities are also available to external guests from around the world to help answer the decisive questions of our societies.

 Establishing interdisciplinary research, focusing on the future, and thinking outside the box are all paramount to us.
-That’s why we are working closly together with other research facilities within the Helmholtz Network.
+That is why we are working closely together with other research insitutions within the Helmholtz Network.
 We also cooperate with universities and non-university partners to form strategic partnerships like Dresden-concept.

 from science and economy.

-In addition to its headquarters in Dresden, the Helmholtz-Zentrum Dresden-Rossendorf has three other research sites: Leipzig, Freiberg, and Grenoble.
-A secondary site in Dresden is located at the university hospital.
+In addition to its headquarters in Dresden, the HZDR has four other research sites: Grenoble/France, Freiberg, Leizpig, and Schenefeld near Hamburg.
+A secondary site in Dresden is located at the OncoRay Center on the University Hospital Dresden campus.

 Projects for the Future

-In order to prepare the Helmholtz center in Dresden even better for the future four large building projects are currently in progress: a Center for High Power Radiation Sources, a Center for Radiopharmaceutical Tumor Research, the project DRESDYN, and the "Helmholtz International Beamlines" at the European XFEL in Hamburg.
+In order to prepare the Helmholtz center even better for the future three large projects are currently in progress: a Center for Radiopharmaceutical Tumor Research, the project DRESDYN, and the "Helmholtz International Beamline for Extreme Fields - HIBEF" at the European XFEL in Hamburg.

-The Helmholtz Association promotes promising and innovative research collaborations between Helmholtz centers, universities and other academic partners at home and abroad.
-We are actively involved in two Helmholtz Alliances, two virtual institutes and two roadmap processes for research infrastructures.
-HZDR also hosts the Helmholtz Research School NanoNet and is part of the Helmholtz-Russia Joint Research Groups.
+The Helmholtz Association promotes innovative research collaborations between Helmholtz centers, universities and further academic partners at home and abroad.
+The HZDR is actively engaged in the Helmholtz Institute Freiberg for Resource Technology.
+It is also involved in several roadmap processes for research infrastructures as well as Helmholtz cross program initiatives.
+HZDR also hosts the Helmholtz Research School NanoNet.